jmlopez/Radiator/readme.markdown

-What is Polyphony?
+What is Radiator?
 --
-Polyphony is a reference project for the ProAce development team and is meant to be under continuous refinement.
+Radiator is a simple WPF application to visualize the current status of TeamCity builds.

 Where is CommonAssemblyInfo.cs?